Minneapolis City Council Ward 4

 I wrote to all the City Council Members explaining what was taking place in plain sight and I explained that this great industrially zoned site could be used for creating generational wealth for the community, and I described what was bad about the proposed Concept Plan.

-A liquor bar at the UHT is BAD IDEA that would:
+A liquor bar at the UHT is a BAD IDEA that would:

 1. Release publicly urinating, prostitute seeking, drunks into our neighborhoods.
 Just like they do nightly downtown when the bars close.